wp-plugins/csv-2-post/readme.txt

 6. You can use up to 3 columns of data to create 3 levels of categories.

 == Changelog ==
+= 6.9.6 =
+* From The Developers
+    * Released 10th May 2013
+    * Wordpress 3.6 and jQuery updates have forced some key changes regarding the plugins theme and menu but the good thing is that we are prepared.
+Please back up your Wordpress files and database before updating.
+    * Free edition reduced to the Quick Start screen.
+Feedback suggests that a free plugin is expected to be a bit more basic so that it is easier to use.
+Improvements will continue to be made to free features.
+* Fixes
+    * Quick Start: the late addition of a WYSWYG editor to Quick Start was bugged on submission (submission of Step 4)
+    * Overlay: we had an issue with overlay not showing properly and jQuery 1.9.1 made it worse, the overlay was appearing over the top of dialog.
+As a work around we have disabled all overlay but we would reward 50% discount on premium edition for anyone who finds a real solution.
+    * Installation Refresh: wp_redirect() is used to refresh the screen after initial installation so that all settings kick-in.
+On initial installation we will no longer see multiple screens merged into one screen.
+This did not effect the operation of the plugin providing the user refreshed after install.
+* Feature Changes
+    * Templates: clicking on an existing template to assign as a projects main default content or title template now makes the selected template associated with the project.
+Previously only templates created when a project is active are associated with it.
+    * Tables: Wordpress styling applied to tables.
+Some tables could probably do with the footer removed and accordion panels that only contain a table with a submit button will be removed so that only the table with button is displayed on screen.
+    * Wordpress CSS Mode: the plugin allows jQuery or Wordpress theming.
+Improvements made to Wordpress mode which may become the default theming also.
+    * Nonce Security: is now in use for all themes.
+A generic approach to suit all submissions is in play (apart from a few forms that are fully coded in html so we need feedback on any issues)
+    * jQuery UI Mode: Support buttons in accordions (Info and Video) have been moved to the right and forms moved upwards.
+This is to make things a little more compact but mostly to make vertical scrolling more fluent as we move from form to form.
+    * Updates Screen Renamed: to News to avoid confusion with post and data updating (screen file renamed, requires menu array to be updated)
+    * Quick Start: instructional text added to many Quick Start steps
+    * About Screen: video removed, text changed to suit free edition more as it was more suited to the premium version only previously, list of links added
+    * Installation Screen Changes: installation screens have been merged into one screen which can be found on the main plugin page
+    * Removed form for testing CSV files (improved testing will be added later)

 = 6.9.5 =
 * From The Developers